elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

       url: level_2_url
 ```

+{: .tip }
-{% include callout.html type="tip" content="Copy around existing parts in the yaml file to add pages to the same level" %}
+> Copy around existing parts in the yaml file to add pages to the same level.

 ### Link page within existing page